Harsh902/AI_Project/README.md

 rt-detr-l : real time detection transformer large \
 rt-detr-x : real time detection transformer extra large

-The model and its results will be saved automatically in a folder named _runs_.
+The model and its results will be saved automatically in a folder called _runs_. \
+This folder will be generated automatically when you run the training for the first time

 ## Step 3: Quantizing the model
-Ultralytics has a built in framework for exporting the models. \
+Ultralytics has a built-in framework for exporting the models. \
 You can read more about it here: https://docs.ultralytics.com/modes/export/

-For quantization, this documentation can be used.
+For quantization, this documentation can be used. \
-Models can be exported from the .pt format to tflite, onnx, tfedgetpu etc.
+Models can be exported from the `.pt` format to `tflite`, `onnx`, `tfedgetpu` etc. \
-Exporting to these formats also performs quantization, because tflite, onnx, tfedgetpu etc are all optimized for edge devices.
+Exporting to these formats also performs quantization, because they are all optimized for edge devices.

 To export the model you can run the _export_model.py_, which looks like this: